Prepare a perfect passport photo with guaranteed acceptance!

 The background needs to be white or light grey, no other colours are accepted.
 In addition, the background must be plain, without any patterns, shadows, other people or objects present in the image.

-It is recommended that you take your Australian passport photo using a digital or film camera.
-In the case of a digital camera, you should use a focal length of 90‐130 mm, or 35 mm film equivalent.
-You may also take a picture using your smartphone.
+Applicants may also take a picture using a smartphone.
 Nowadays, such devices come equipped with high-quality lenses and can therefore produce high-resolution pictures.
-Moreover, you can use the Passport-Photo.Online app to help with the process of cropping, resizing and adjusting your photo for your Australian passport.
+Moreover, the Passport-Photo.Online app can help with the process of cropping, resizing and adjusting the photo for Australian passport.

-If you take an Australian passport size photo on your own and wish to print images in a store near your, simply follow these guidelines:
+To take an Australian passport size photo on your own and wish to print images in a store, simply follow these guidelines:

-If you want to take a perfect Australian passport photo, all you have to do is follow these rules:
+To take a perfect Australian passport photo, just follow these rules:

-Your head must be positioned in the centre of the image, and must not be tilted in any direction.
+The head must be positioned in the centre of the image, and must not be tilted in any direction.
 Applicants need to look straight at the camera and keep their eyes open.
-You must make sure that you keep a neutral facial expression in your Australian passport photo, with no smiling or frowning allowed, per the requirements for Australian official documents.
-Keep your mouth closed but relaxed.
-Your whole face must be clearly visible, so make sure that your hair or head covering does not cover it, especially your eyes and eyebrows.

 Make sure that your Australian passport picture is NOT: